ZairGitHub/Selenium-Herokuapp-Framework/README.md

 4. Inherit from `WebPage.cs` and implement either the `IPageNavigation` or `IAlertNavigation` interface
 5. Add property to `PageFactory.cs` to reference created class
 6. Add property assignment in constructor of `PageFactory.cs`
+7. Add IndexPage test to validate page navigation
-7. Reference class in tests using `PageFactory.newPageClass.methods()`
+8. Reference class in tests using `PageFactory.newPageClass.methods()`

 `Static Driver.cs` to switch between drivers `DriverConfig.cs` to extend common driver configuration